Open Learning | Frequently Asked Questions

 The timetable is structured over a 40 hour week.
 Any given module can be spread throughout the week.
 For example, a particular module may have two hours of lectures in the week, the first on Monday at 10 am and the second on Thursday at 5 pm, with a tutorial on Wednesday at 2 pm

-Therefore, in order to ensure that a module works for you, you should double-check the times by reading the full, online module description before signing up.
+Therefore, in order to ensure that a module works for you, you should double-check the times by checking the module timetable search before signing up.
 Please note that those can change.

 Once you have registered for a module or modules, your individualised timetable will be available through your UCD Connect Account.

 What is UCD Connect /SISWeb?

 This is the online portal for students at UCD and is used to register for/change modules, check your timetable, your UCD email and pay fees.
 This UCD IT Services video explains how to log-in and use UCD Connect and SISWeb.